-(5)ELECTRONIC MONITORING DEVICES. (a) When oxidation potential controllers are used the water potential shall be kept between 650−850 mV.
-When the water potential reads below 650 mV or above 850 mV the operator shall manually test the pool water with an approved test kit.
+(6) ELECTRONIC MONITORING DEVICES. (a) When oxidation potential controllers are used the water potential shall be kept between 650−900 mV.
+In addition, to the requirements specified under ATCP 76.18 (3), if the water potential reads below 650 mV or above 900 mV, the operator shall manually test the pool water with an approved test kit.
+Pf

-(b) When a waterslide plunge poll or a wave pool is equipped with approved and properly functioning electronic monitoring devices to control the chlorine residual and pH level, the free available chlorine residual may be a minimum of 1.0 ppm.
+(b) a pool is equipped with an approved and properly maintained electronic monitoring device to control the chlorine residual and pH level, the free available chlorine residual shall meet the minimum requirements in Table ATCP 76.14 and manually test as required under ATCP 76.18 (3).
+P

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 Table Register May 2010 No. 653, eff.
 6−1−10; renum. from DHS 172.14 Register June 2016 No. 726; correction in (4) (a), Table made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

-ATCP 76.15 Alternative disinfection systems.
-Any one of the following supplemental systems may be added to a pool if an automated disinfection system is in place and on line to maintain the disinfectant residuals under Table ATCP 76.14:
+ATCP 76.15 Alternative or supplemental disinfection systems.
+Any one of the following alternative or supplemental systems may be added to a pool if an automated disinfection system is in place and on line to maintain the disinfectant/sanitizer residuals under Table ATCP 76.14:

-(1) CHLORINE GENERATORS.
-Chlorine generators shall be NSF approved and installed according to NSF and manufacturer instructions.
-An additional disinfection system shall remain on line to provide the capacity to superchlorinate the water and maintain the required sanitizer residual.
+(1) CHLORINE GENERATORS. (a) Chlorine generators (such as salt systems) shall be certified to NSF 50 and installed according to NSF 50 and manufacturer instructions.
+P

+(b) An additional disinfection system shall remain on line and able to automatically provide the capacity to superchlorinate the water and maintain the required sanitizer residual.
+P

-(2) OZONE GENERATORS. (a) Ozone generators shall provide a concentration of ozone in the return line to the pool not to exceed 0.1 mg/L.
+(2) OZONE GENERATORS. (a) Ozone generators shall provide a concentration of ozone in the return line to the pool not to exceed 0.1 mg/L. P

 The generator shall be electrically interlocked with the recirculation pump to prevent the feeding of ozone when the recirculation pump is not operating.
 A flow sensor controller may also be used to turn off the feeder when flow is interrupted.
+P

 Off−gassing of ozone shall not result in ozone levels in the equipment room or pool area exceeding 0.1 ppm.
+P

 (3) ULTRA VIOLET LIGHT.
-Ultraviolet light units shall be NSF tested and approved for use in water disinfection systems and installed pursuant to NSF requirements.
+Ultraviolet light units shall be certified to NSF 50 and tested and approved for use in water disinfection systems and installed pursuant to NSF 50 requirements.
+P

+(4) OTHER TECHNOLOGIES.
+Other technologies that inactivate or kill pathogens shall be certified to NSF 50 and installed according to NSF 50, manufacturer instructions and have an EPA registration number, if applicable.
+P

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 (1) Register May 2010 No. 653, eff.
 6−1−10; renum. from DHS 172.15 Register June 2016 No. 726; correction in (intro.) made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 ATCP 76.16 Water quality.
 (1) GENERAL REQUIREMENT.
 Pool water shall be free of chemical, physical and microbial substances known to be, or suspected of being, capable of creating toxic reactions or skin or membrane irritations.
+P

 WATER CLARITY.
 Water containing 0.5 or less Nephelometric Turbidity Units is considered clear.
 The main drain shall be readily visible from the pool deck.
+P